atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Encoding

-A description of the [value](#value) format, allowing zenoh (or your application) to know how to encode/decode the value to/from a bytes buffer.
+A description of the [value](#value) format, allowing Zenoh (or your application) to know how to encode/decode the value to/from a bytes buffer.

-By default, zenoh is able to transport and store any format of data as long as it's serializable as a bytes buffer.
+By default, Zenoh is able to transport and store any format of data as long as it's serializable as a bytes buffer.
-But for advanced features such as content filtering (using [selector](#selector)) or to automatically deserialize the data into a concrete type in the client APIs, zenoh requires a description of the data encoding.
+But for advanced features such as content filtering (using [selector](#selector)) or to automatically deserialize the data into a concrete type in the client APIs, Zenoh requires a description of the data encoding.

 Some noteworthy supported encodings are:
 - **TextPlain**: the value is a UTF-8 string